rey/reyhan.org/_posts/2013-03-12-jekyll-archive-without-plugins.md

     jekyll --pygments --no-lsi --safe

-The `--safe` flag disables custom plugins which means that if you're going to run your blerg through GitHub Pages you won't be able to use custom plugins, for example, [this one](https://gist.github.com/stympy/986652).
+The `--safe` flag disables custom plugins which means if you're going to run your blerg through GitHub Pages you won't be able to use custom plugins, for example, [this one](https://gist.github.com/stympy/986652).

 There are ways around this, namely generating your blerg locally then publishing just contents of the `_site` folder to your `gh-pages` branch but being me, a lazy developer, this sounds like more hassle than it's worth, especially when I have a nice workflow for creating a new blog post, having it all in one repo and having GitHub do all the heavy lifting.